5 tips for managing workplace change

 Most of us therefore experience change in the workplace, if only from switching jobs.
 Even if you do stay at one company for your entire career, there’ll still likely be some change within your company to contend with.

 This makes change at work pretty much inevitable.
-Coping with it — and ultimately learning to thrive through it — is therefore a vital skill for your repertoire.
+And although it might be true that ‘a change is as good as a rest’, for some, change can bring its own difficulties.
+Coping with it — and ultimately learning to thrive through it — is therefore a vital skill to introduce to your repertoire.

 Change triggers many of the same physiological and psychological effects as stress.
 Indeed, change can lead to workplace stress if you don’t properly manage it.